4-6 May 2022

 I have become a regular at La Cantina dello Zio Bramante.
 I enjoy the hospitality and warmth of “mama” who serves me the usual: coffee Americano and Bruschetta e olio d’oliva.
 Italians know how to use simple ingredients like bread, tomatoes, salt and olive oil to create a delicious masterpiece.
 I probably shouldn’t refer to her as mama as I am probably older than she is.
 But when I was trying to reset the screw in my sunglasses she came to my rescue with a switchblade.
 My kind of woman!

 The street, the only one, is clogged with those devoted to the passeggiata.
 Problem is most everyone is a tourist and don’t tend to know how to properly do it.
 As evening comes, it sort of reminds me of the scene in “City of Angels” when all the angels were drawn to the beach to watch the sunset.
-Like lemmings, they flow toward the marina, gather on the terraces, sit above the promenades waiting for the sun to set.
+Like lemmings, they flow toward the marina, gather on the terraces, sit above the promenades and wait for the sun to set.
 Sometimes the wait is worth it as the pastel buildings above are bathed in a gorgeous warm glow.
 Sometimes, it is just an excuse to enjoy another drink before night falls.

 Much of the Cinque Terre wine is white, and one of the best-known is a sweet wine called sciacchetra that’s often an afternoon cordial.
 I had to try it and admit to disappointment.
 Served in a glorified shot glass, its taste is very similar to Tuaca.
 However, the local white wine is really good and I have enjoyed both Prosecco and “un bicchiere di vino bianco” in the afternoons!